velipso/nightmare/docs/midi.md

 The MIDI specification has a lot of ways to represent timing.

 The unit of the Delta Timestamps is *ticks* passed since previous event.
 But what is a *tick*?
-Specifically, we need to calculate *samples per tick*.
+Specifically, we need to calculate *samples per tick*, so that when we see how many ticks until the next event, we can move forward the appropriate amount of samples.

 The unit of the Division parameter in the header is *ticks per quarter-note*.